Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OYXRpqM4Eec.md

 ### Transcript

-> been waiting for the crab boss for so long yeah yeah we were intentionally like originally that was gonna be in update three and i got pushed a little bit
+> been waiting for the crab boss for so long yeah yeah we were intentionally like originally that was gonna be in update three and I got pushed a little bit